nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 - SHALL return an error if any appointment details other than the appointment `status` and `cancellation-reason` fields are attempted to be updated.
 - SHALL return an error if the appointment being cancelled is in the past (the appointment start dateTime is before the current date and time).
 - SHALL return an error if the version identifier in the `If-Match` header does not match the Appointment's current version identifier.
 See [Managing resource contention](development_general_api_guidance.html#managing-resource-contention).
+- SHALL return an error where the Appointment or referenced Slot(s) has a delivery channel of 'Visit'

 Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.